 Introducing Baby to the outdoors can be a fun, exciting experience.
-Introducing him to the bees that live in the outdoors can be a bit less of a bonding experience.
+Introducing them to the bees that live in the outdoors can be a bit less of a bonding experience.
 Unfortunately for Baby, bees are around, especially in the summer, when you most want to get Baby out of the house.

-Bees are attracted to flowery scents and flowery colors, so the best way to keep Baby from becoming a bee-magnet is to make him look and smell as little like a flower as possible.
+Bees are attracted to flowery scents and flowery colors, so the best way to keep Baby from becoming a bee-magnet is to make them look and smell as little like a flower as possible.
 That may seem a little tricky, with Baby‘s nectar-sweet breath and petal-soft skin, but with a little consideration, diligent parents can help their children seem incredibly non-plant-like.
 Strong perfumes or scents in soaps, shampoos and lotions draw bees, while more neutral or non-existent scents do not.
 Most baby soaps are fairly unscented anyway, but it doesn’t hurt to make sure.
 Brightly colored clothes, clothes with bold patterns, and clothing with flower patterns are also more attractive to bees than you want your child to be, so light, solid colors are a better bet for days when you know you’ll be spending a lot of time outside.

 Since many bees hang out at ground-level to be near the flowers, they can be roused when they’re stepped on.
 So even if Baby still isn’t walking marathons, or even at all, shoes can be a good idea in fields, meadows, or areas with lots of plant life, as they provide a layer between your child and any potential bees.
 For the same reason, long pants can be a good idea, even in the summer.